opipari/DeepRobWeb/projects/project2.md

 ## Grading

-This project will be graded by the [Autograder](https://autograder.io/web/project/1976){:target="_blank"}.
+This project will be graded by the [Autograder](https://autograder.io/web/project/1976){: target="_blank" rel="noopener noreferrer"}.
 The project is worth a total of 110 points.
 You may submit to the Autograder for feedback up to 5 times per day.